 - *Amaryllis (Hippeastrum)

-It’s worth bearing in mind the size of your pot when choosing your bulbs; don’t plant big tulips in a tiny pot, for example.
+It’s worth bearing in mind the size of your pot when choosing your bulbs for forcing indoors; don’t plant big tulips in a tiny pot, for example.
 I find miniature iris, crocus, hyacinths, muscari and miniature daffodils all work well if you’re tight on space.